CodyHigdem/WhyNotMachineLearn/feature.md

 ##Univariate Selection

 There is a SelectKBest class that can be used with a suite of different statistical tests to select a specified number of features.
+Use the Chi-squared test for non-negative features to select four of the best features from the datasets.
 ```
 import pandas
 import numpy